Klimroth/BOVIDS/README.md

 Corresponding Labels: ANNOTATION_STORAGE/Label/SPECIESNAME/ZOONAME/ENCLOSURENUMBER/imagename.xml

-## Action classification
+## Data collection

-### Preparation
-#### Convert video files
+### Convert video files
-If the LUPUS system is used for recording, BOVIDS provides a handy converting option from the produced .asf-files ordered by channel into above's discussed structure using *action_classification/preparation/ConvertVideos.py*.
+If the LUPUS system is used for recording, BOVIDS provides a handy converting option from the produced .asf-files ordered by channel into above's discussed structure using *data_collection/ConvertVideos.py*.
 If other recording systems are used, the .avi video files need to be created manually.

 #### Repair video files
 It might happen that due to short drops in voltage a night consists of various parts or there are short sequences missing during a night.
 In order to make a realistic pose estimation over the whole observation time we need to make sure that all videos start and end at a known daytime and have a bitrate of 1fps.
-BOVIDS provides with *action_classification/preparation/video_processing.py* a collection of functions to concatenate multiple parts, to reduce the bitrate to 1fps and to fill in sequences of black frames into a video if some short sequences are missing.
+BOVIDS provides with *data_collection/video_processing.py* a collection of functions to concatenate multiple parts, to reduce the bitrate to 1fps and to fill in sequences of black frames into a video if some short sequences are missing.
 This program needs to be run in the video environment.

+## Action classification
+### Preparation
 #### Annotate the video files with BORIS
 In order to generate an initial training set, some nights need to be manually labelled and we propose to use BORIS (see action classification storage).
 It might be helpful to merge various video streams side to side in one video stream if many nights / enclosures / individuals shall be annotated at once.
 To this end, BOVIDS provides *action_classification/preparation/merge_video_files.py* which needs to be run in the video environment.
 Recall that the **boris-files** (.xlsx) need to be converted into **boris-csv-files** as described above.

 ### Training of an initial network
+#### Prepare a training-csv file
+A so-called **training-csv-file** is a comma-separated text-csv with headers "date", "species", "enclosure number", "video numbers", "individual numbers", each line contains one night of a specific enclosure to which a boris-csv-file as an annotation exists and whose data should be part of the training set.
+Recall that date has the form YYYY-MM-DD, the enclosure number is one integer and videonumbers and individualnumbers are either an integer or a concatenation like 1;3;4 (meaning that video with number 1, with number 3 and with number 4 will be cut next to each other and used as one stream to the enclosure).
+Those .csv-files can be conveniently created with OpenOffice/LibreOffice.
+An example can be found in *action_classification/training/example_training_file.csv*.
+TODO: example :left_speech_bubble:

+#### Create a balanced training set
+Based on the previously created csv-trainings-file, *action_classification/training/generate_training_images_from_video.py* contains the functionality to produce balanced training images for both action classification streams (single frame and four-frame encoded).
+Recall that, before running the script,  well-trained object detectors are necessary.
+The output are folders containing images of classes 0 (standing), 1 (lying - head up) and 2 (lying - head down).
+Of course, BOVIDS can be used for estimating any three poses independently of the name.
+The code is furthermore straight forward to generalise to a different number of classes, but some programming is necessary.

+####

 ### Offline hard example mining